-- a) contaminating the results of scientific experiments by interfering with the conduct of the experiments in any way; - b) altering or in any way interfering with computer programs used by other students or faculty members in class preparation, simulation games, or otherwise; - c) altering or attempting to alter any academic or other official records maintained by the University. - 4.
-Academic Violations of the Honor Code
+- a) contaminating the results of scientific experiments by interfering with the conduct of the experiments in any way; - b) altering or in any way interfering with computer programs used by other students or faculty members in class preparation, simulation games, or otherwise; - c) altering or attempting to alter any academic or other official records maintained by the University.

-An academic violation of the Honor Code is a serious offense that impacts the University in the following two distinct ways:
+4. Academic Misconduct and the Honor Code

+Academic misconduct is a serious offense that impacts the university in the following two distinct ways: